History of the Jews in Africa: Nigeria

-Since the eighteenth century, there have been claims which state that the Igbo are of Jewish origin.
-At the present time, the existence of Israelite associations is mainly attributed to the Igbo, many of whom claim Israelite origins.
+At the present time, the existence of Israelite associations is mainly attributed to the Igbo, some of whom claim Israelite origins.
 Most of the Jews of Nigeria can be found among the Igbo ethnic group.
 Certain Nigerian communities with Judaic practices have been receiving help from individual Israelis and American Jews who work in Nigeria with outreach organizations like Kulanu.

 The number of Igbos in Nigeria who identify as Jews has been estimated to number around 4,000 (2016), along with 70 synagogues.
 Many have converted from Christianity.
 Other sources give a higher estimate, claiming that some 30,000 Igbos were practicing some form of Judaism in 2008.